 See how it works

 There are significant benefits to installing a water feature in your garden or yard space.
 A water feature adds natural, ambient sounds to your garden.
-It also helps drown out unnecessary noise from traffic and neighbours.
+It also helps drown out unnecessary noise from traffic and neighbors.
 And some studies say that the sound of running water has a calming or therapeutic effect, reducing stress levels.

 Water feature prices

-Garden pond installation
+Garden/backyard pond installation

 Pondless waterfall installation

-Water fountain installation
+Garden fountain installation